Integrative and Functional Medicine

 The CHI offers Integrative and Functional Medicine with our Medical Doctor, Adrienne Junek, and our Nurse Practitioner, Jamie Batsch.

-Please note, Dr. Junek is on extended maternity leave.
+Please note, Dr. Junek is on extended maternity leave end of 2021/early 2022.
 Jamie Batsch, NP sees patients and is also covering for Dr. Junek.

 Nurse Practitioners (NPs) work much like a Medical Doctor (MD), providing the following services that an MD would, including comprehensive assessments, diagnosis, ordering laboratory/diagnostic tests, prescribing medications and referring to a specialist when necessary.